 Module 1: Introduction to psychedelics in history and culture

-Module 2: The transpersonal model emerging from the work of Stanislav Grof, including comparison with Jungian psychology
+Module 2: The transpersonal model emerging from the work of Stanislav Grof, including a comparison with Jungian psychology

 Module 3: Psychedelics as Nonspecific Amplifiers of the Psyche: the role of set and setting; factors that influence experiences with psychedelics